devsass3/3-dots-responsive-web/readme.md

 Responsive profile Web with 4 pages and two model pages.

-The homepage applies a scrolling index for move to one page to another.
+The homepage applies a scrolling index to move from one page to another.

 ## Usage